w3c/web-advertising/support_for_advertising_use_cases.md

  * A publisher may not want an ad to serve at all, if it is below a minimum floor set for that page, section, or site.

  * A publisher may not want an ad from a certain brand, vertical or campaign unless it is above a minimum floor set for that brand, vertical, or campaign.
 For example, a publisher may set a "floor for automotive."
 Publishers choose to protect their direct sales business, by not allowing marketers to undercut their pricing by way of other channels.

+## Competitive exclusions

+Publishers need to honor contractual terms preventing competitors from appearing together.
+If the contextual system serves an ad for one brand in one slot on the page, the decision process in other ad slots needs to know not to serve direct competitor ads.
+The publisher needs to control which brands are considered competitors.
+(A pair of brands might be considered direct competitors in one publisher niche, but not another.)

 # User needs